YoonjungChoi/CMPE255_TEAM10/README.md

 According to Wikipedia, Word2vec is a group of related models that are used to produce word embeddings.
 The word2vec algorithm uses a neural network model to learn word associations from a large corpus of text.
 Once trained, such a model can detect synonymous words or suggest additional words for a partial sentence

 **Glove**
 GloVe stands for global vectors for word representation.
 It is an unsupervised learning algorithm developed by Stanford for generating word embeddings by aggregating global word-word co-occurrence matrix from a corpus.
 The resulting embeddings show interesting linear substructures of the word in vector space.
+Files with the pre-trained vectors Glove can be found in many sites like Kaggle.
+We will use the glove.6B.100d.txt file containing the glove vectors trained on the Wikipedia and GigaWord dataset.

 ## Classifiers